Sustainability Starts at Home: 10 Ways You Can Help Fight Deforestation

 Reducing meat consumption is one of the best ways to fight deforestation.
 Livestock ranching is responsible for 91% of deforestation in the Amazon, one of the most endangered areas of the world.
 Since Brazil is a top exporter of beef worldwide, that shouldn’t come as a surprise.
 However, the Amazon is far from being the only area affected by the global demand for meat.
 According to an Australian environmental group The Wilderness Society, 94% of land clearing in Great Barrier Reef catchments is linked to the beef industry.

 Of course, going vegan or at least vegetarian is the best thing you can do.
 But as a saying goes, we don’t need a handful of people doing it perfectly, we need millions of people doing it imperfectly.
 Eating meat just once a day instead of 2 or 3 times will make a difference too.
-There are new meat and dairy substitutes appearing on the market every day.
+New meat and dairy substitutes are appearing on the market every day.
 They can be a great solution for people who don’t want to harm the planet but aren’t ready to change their eating habits overnight.

 Rainforest Alliance and Forest Stewardship Council

 Even if you’re not familiar with Rainforest Alliance, you sure have seen a green frog sticker on some products in your local store.
-This sticker is a Rainforest Alliance seal, which is given to companies that meet rigorous social, economical and environmental standards.
+This sticker is a Rainforest Alliance seal, which is given to companies that meet rigorous social, economical, and environmental standards.
 Rainforest Alliance is also one of the founders of Forest Stewardship Council, a leading non-profit organization that promotes responsible management of the world’s forests.

 Support anti-deforestation policies